AdaCore/gnatstudio/docs/users_guide/extending.rst

 Python capabilities provided by GPS.

-See the :menuselection:`Help --> Python Extensions` menu, specifically the documentation for :file:`GPS.MDI`, for a sample of code on how to create your own graphical interfaces and integrate them with GPS.
+See the :menuselection:`Help --> Python Extensions` menu, specifically the documentation for :func:`GPS.MDI`, for a sample of code on how to create your own graphical interfaces and integrate them with GPS.

 .. _Hooks: